Inside MINDS, Frame’s first event for top creatives and industry leaders

 The room settled down again when Sabine Marcelis entered the stage.
 The young Dutch designer, invited by Frame to design a lobby installation at Room Mate Giulia, works magic with materials like marble, resin and neon light.
 One could label her approach ‘expression by material’.
 Which made it even more remarkable that she could imagine a hotel devoid of stuff, giving visitors free reign to create their own experience.

-From left: Robert Thiemann, Carlo Urbinato, Lyndon Neri and Sabine Marcelis on the second night
+From left: Robert Thiemann, Carlo Urbinati, Lyndon Neri and Sabine Marcelis on the second night

 Bearing a strong Spanish accent, Jesus Llinares introduced the final MINDS night.
 The Andreu World CEO sees an increasing tendency of hospitality and work spaces blending into each other, involving different furniture requirements.
 He unfolded his strategy to create product families – from armchair to bar stool – instead of singular products to give interior designers both flexibility and consistency in their choice of furniture.